 In this process, when your sugar levels have dropped, cortisol, a stress hormone, rises.
 Cortisol directs the breaking down of protein in your thymus gland, your muscle tissue and other tissues like your skin and bones.
 As a very final resort, tissue in vital organs like your heart can be used.
 (A tragic example of this may have been Karen Carpenter, the famous singer, who battled with anorexia and died of cardiac arrest at the age of 32.)

-You may be surprised to learn that SUGAR SPARES PROTEIN.
-What does this mean?
 It means that if you have enough sugar from eating plenty of carbs, protein does not need to become a backup fuel and can do its primary job of building and repairing muscle tissue and all body structure.
 You need a lot of muscle to be healthy and not just strong.
-Muscle stimulates your metabolism all the time and therefore keeps your energy levels strong.
+Muscle produces energy at the highest level.
+Therefore, keeping your metabolism strong.
 However, without enough protein and sugar, there isn’t any way your body can build healthy muscle tissue.

 The low carb/high protein diets have been promoted for many years going back to1972 with the publication of Dr. Atkins’ Diet Revolution, a best seller endorsed by many celebrities.
 Currently the paleo diet is popular.
 If you are younger, you may be able to get away with a low carb/high protein diet for a while.
 This is because you may have more muscles to start with and higher levels of protective hormones like progesterone, DHEA or testosterone that can help keep you strong.
 So you may have youth on your side but as you age and hormones shift, your needs for more carbs, less protein and less fat can increase.
 Unfortunately, we have been led to believe that sugar is bad and that fats and high protein are okay, but this does not bear out when we look at the physiology of energy production!
 Contrary to many scientific beliefs and marketing science, where food companies attempt to influence what you think is healthy and/or acceptable food, the Contra Diet recommends the following ratios: